jtlivio/P7CO/TRANSLATIONS.md

 ## 📜 License

-All translations are licensed under the repository's content license: [CC BY 4.0](LICENSE-content.md).
+All translations are licensed under the repository's content license: [CC BY-SA 4.0](LICENSE-content.md).